laulowcode/atm-cli/README.md

 1. **Auto-Pay Debts**: Automatically pays off debts in order before adding to balance
 2. **Priority Payment**: Pays oldest debts first
+3. **Chaining Payment**: When a creditor receives payment, if they also have debts, the system automatically pays off their debts first (recursive chain payment)
-3. **Remaining Balance**: Any amount left after debt payment is added to account
+4. **Remaining Balance**: Any amount left after debt payment is added to account

 ### Debt Management

 - Debts are automatically created when transferring more than available balance
 - Debts are automatically reduced when creditor transfers to debtor (debt forgiveness)
 - Debts are automatically paid when depositing money
+- **Chaining Payment**: When paying a debt, if the creditor also has debts, their debts are automatically paid first (recursive chain payment)
 - Multiple debts to different creditors are supported
+- Circular debt protection: Infinite loops are prevented using a visited set

 ## Project Structure